Macdonald cumulants, $G$-inversion polynomials and $G$-parking functions: Introduction

 We are ready to formulate our main result. \begin{theorem} Let $\la^1,\dots,\la^r$ be partitions.
 Then, the following formula holds true:

 where $\la^B := \bigoplus_{b \in B}\la^b$ and $\xx^\sigma := \prod_{\square \in \la^{[r]}}x_{\sigma(\square)}$. \end{theorem}

 The summation index in \eqref{eq:MacdonaldCumuFormula} runs over all the fillings $\sigma$ of a Young diagram $\la^{[r]}$ by positive integers, $G^{\sigma}_{\la^1,\dots,\la^r}$ is a certain multigraph (we refer for its construction to \eqref{subsect:Identification}), and $\maj(\sigma)$ is a certain statistic of the filling $\sigma$ (see \eqref{subsec:Fillings} for the precise definition).
-We finish this section by mentioning that from now on we treat the celebrated Haglund's formula \eqref{eq:Haglund} as the definition of Macdonald polynomials and our formula \eqref{eq:MacdonaldCumuFormula} specializes to it when $r=1$.
+We finish this section by mentioning that our formula \eqref{eq:MacdonaldCumuFormula} specializes to the celebrated formula of Haglund, Haiman and Loehr \eqref{eq:Haglund} when $r=1$.
 The work of Haglund, Haiman and Loehr \cite{HaglundHaimanLoehr2005}, where many consequences of the formula \eqref{eq:Haglund} were presented, was a source of inspiration for our research and most of the consequences of our formula \eqref{eq:MacdonaldCumuFormula} can be derived in a similar manner as in \cite{HaglundHaimanLoehr2005}.